-And you can see the horrific results of man "doing as he pleases" as you fight for your life and your country in the face of a Russian invasion.
+And you can see the horrific results of man "doing as he pleases" as you fight for your life and your country in the face of Azerbaijani and Turkish aggression.

 God didn't change His mind about respecting our free will.
 God granted our wish.
 He backed off.
 But not very far.
 He's always there, ready to respond, reaching out - but out of our way.
 "We don't need God - we can handle things just fine by ourselves."